 The .htaccess file is used to override the default web server programming.

 Do not put spaces on file names, all lower case.
 If you don’t you will have to use a “%20” which would have to replace the “space”.
 Underscores are acceptable for file names.
-If you must have two separate words, use Camel Case. time, duplicate the session and use one window to ‘commit’ and another to work on files.
+If you must have two separate words, use Camel Case.

+To save time, duplicate the session and use one window to ‘commit’ and another to work on files.

 What is a ‘remote repository’?